microsoftgraph/msgraph-sdk-javascript/README.md

 * [Node.js sample using the JavaScript client library](https://github.com/microsoftgraph/nodejs-connect-sample)
 * [Office Dev Center](http://dev.office.com/)

+## Third Party Notices

+See [Third Party Notices](./THIRD%20PARTY%20NOTICES) for information on the packages that are included in the [package.json](./package.json)

+## Security Reporting

+If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
+Please do not post security issues to GitHub Issues or any other public site.
+We will contact you shortly upon receiving the information.
+We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/en-us/security/dd252948) and subscribing to Security Advisory Alerts.

-## Copyright
+## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.
+Licensed under the MIT License (the "License");

+## We Value and Adhere to the Microsoft Open Source Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Third Party Notices

-See [Third Party Notices](./THIRD%20PARTY%20NOTICES) for information on the packages that are included in the [package.json](./package.json)